xinydev/telemetry-solution/tools/README.md

 # telemetry-solution/tools

-This folder contains the MVP tools for Telemetry specification and methodologies.
+This folder contains the tools for Telemetry solution and methodologies.

+## topdown_tool

+Tool to support the Arm topdown methodology by collecting derived metrics based on Performance Monitoring Unit (PMU) events.

 ## ustress